 The 490 kms of road between Nairobi and Mombasa can take 6-7 hours with good driving conditions.
 While there are no major stopover attractions along the road, it is a scenic drive.
 About 100 kms…

-Tiwi Beach – off the beaten track in Kenya
+Tiwi – A Pristine Beach off the Beaten Track in Kenya

-If you are a seasoned traveler in Kenya, you may feel that Mombasa, Malindi and Lamu are “been there done that“, and that Diani has become too touristic too.
-In that case, Tiwi Beach is…
+If you are a seasoned traveler in Kenya, you may feel that Mombasa, Malindi, and Lamu are “been there done that“, and that Diani has become too touristic as well.
+In that case, Tiwi Beach…

 Kilimani – From a leafy suburb, to a concrete jungle